MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 const value_type *c_str() const;
 ```

-### Return Value
+### Return value

 A pointer to the C-style version of the invoking string.
-The pointer value isn't valid after calling a non-`const` function, including the destructor, in the basic_string class on the object.
+The pointer value isn't valid after calling a non-`const` function, including the destructor, in the `basic_string` class on the object.

 ### Remarks

 Objects of type string belonging to the class template `basic_string<char>` aren't necessarily null terminated.
-The null character ' \0 ' is used as a special character in a C-string to mark the end of the string but has no special meaning in an object of type string and may be a part of the string just like any other character.
+The null character `'\0'` is used as a special character in a C-string to mark the end of the string but has no special meaning in an object of type string and may be a part of the string just like any other character.
 There's an automatic conversion from `const char *` into strings, but the string class doesn't provide for automatic conversions from C-style strings to objects of type `basic_string<char>`.

-The returned C-style string shouldn't be modified, as this could invalidate the pointer to the string, or deleted, as the string has a limited lifetime and is owned by the class string.
+The returned C-style string shouldn't be modified, which could invalidate the pointer to the string, or deleted, as the string has a limited lifetime and is owned by the class string.

 ### Example